GemsNY

 Real emeralds were mined in ancient Egypt.
 Egyptians associated the green gemstone with rebirth and fertility, and symbolically linked it to the fertile land of the Nile.

-In earlier times, Pharaohs were permitted to wear green emeralds.
-The stones were worn as rings positioned at the tip of the finger, contrary to the traditional base placement.
+In earlier times, Pharaohs were the only ones who wore green emeralds.
+They wore the stones at the tip of the finger, contrary to the traditional base placement.
 Egyptian kings were also buried with emeralds, as they symbolized eternal life.
 A fine necklace was even discovered in the tomb of King Tutankhamen.

-It was believed that wearing a green emerald with amethyst, lapis lazuli, agate and carnelian beads could protect the wearer from evil energies.
-According to Budge (1965), the first green stone talismans were carved into scarabs and were thought to be imbued with power during a sacred rite known as the “Ceremony of the Beetle.”
+Some also believed that wearing a green emerald with amethyst, lapis lazuli, agate and carnelian beads could protect the wearer from evil energies.
+According to Budge (1965), the first green stone talismans were carved into scarabs.
+They also believed it was imbued with power during a sacred rite of the “Ceremony of the Beetle.”

-Emeralds were extensively used in the late 19th and early 20th centuries.
+In the late 19th and early 20th centuries; emeralds were a very popular choice.
 The spectacular treasure unearthed from King Tutankhamen’s tomb in 1922 inspired the Art Deco jewelry designers to embrace the Egyptian motifs and themes.

 Emerald Jewelry of Classical Greece and Rome